 Dining out for every meal can be really expensive.
 We save money when on a roadtrip by cooking meals.
 Check out our kitchen packing list for a simple car cooking setup.

 If you are only traveling for a few days, prep your food in advance and store it in Ziploc bags in your cooler.
 For us, this means chopping veggies and meat so we can just start cooking whenever we’re ready.
-Ingredients for end-of-week meals can even be frozen to keep fresh longer.
+Ingredients for end-of-week meals can even be frozen to keep them fresh longer.

 I generally limit my plastic use but baggies are the easiest option for food storage when space is limited.
 Plastic bags adjust their shape for whatever space is available and are easily disposed of when empty.